HanaDigital/NovelScraper/README.md

 ## ABOUT

-_Download translated web/light novels from a list of pirate sites._
+_Download and update translated web/light novels from a list of sites._
 List of supported sites:

 -	[NovelFull](https://novelfull.com/)